MorrisCastro04/holbertonschool-higher_level_programming/python-object_relational_mapping/README.md

 task 7: script that lists all State objects from the database

 task 8: script that prints the first State object from the database

+task 9: script that lists all State objects that contain the letter a from the database